x676f64/secureum-mind_map/Solidity201/Dappsys DSAuth.md

 By default, the auth modifier will restrict function-call access to the including contract owner and the including contract itself.

-The auth modifier provided by DSAuth triggers the internal isAuthorized function to require that the msg.sender is authorized ie. the sender is either:
+The auth modifier provided by DSAuth triggers the internal `isAuthorized` function to require that the `msg.sender` is authorized ie. the sender is either:

-1. the contract owner
+1. The contract owner
-2. the contract itself or
+2. The contract itself or
-3. has been granted permission via a specified authority.
+3. Has been granted permission via a specified authority.
 ___
 ## Slide Screenshot
 ![195.png](../images/solidity201/195.png)
 ___
 ## Slide Deck
+- Authorization
+- auth Modifier
+	- isAuthorized()
+- msg.sender -> Owner
+- msg.sender -> Contract
+- msg.sender -> authority
 ___
 ## References
 - Youtube Reference